OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 producer removes temporary artifact files older than 24 hours that may remain after an interrupted write.
 Valid snapshots and outputs are never age-pruned.

-The diagnostic listener is independent from weather publishing.
+The diagnostic listener runs as an independent process from weather production and publishing.
 It records non-retained messages from the Inkplate through the `MQTT` logger and resubscribes after reconnecting.
+Native installations use `inkplate-diagnostics.service`; Compose uses the `diagnostics` service.
+When diagnostics are disabled, that process exits successfully.
 The matching firmware topic is configured in the Inkplate `mqtt_logger` section, either on the SD card or in an embedded firmware configuration.

 ### Secrets